 American Quality of Work & Economic Life Study (A-QWELS)

-This ongoing study has collected data on more than 6,500 American workers in 2020 and 2021.
+This study collected data on more than 6,500 American workers in 2020 and 2021.
 One objective is to investigate how Americans perceive work and economic conditions.
 Professor Schieman traces how these factors shape perceptions of inequality, satisfaction, and health, and how the role of work in our lives has changed during the COVID-19 pandemic.

 Canadian Quality of Work & Economic Life Study (C-QWELS)